CiscoDevNet/secure-firewall/FTD/Vmware/Terraform/README.md

-# Terraform Template to create a single Instance of FTDv in VMware
+# Terraform Template to deploy FTDv instances in VMware

 ## Prerequisites